MHelmann/sweetspot/readme.md

 ### Sweetspot Concept

 In essence, **Sweetspot Analysis** aims to identify the subset of patients in a randomized trial who were most likely to have benefited from a therapy, and calculates an **average treatment effect (ATE)** across those patients to determine whether the treatment was beneficial in those patients.
+Unlike traditional post-hoc analyses, Sweetspot Analysis can be readily automated, replicated, and involves very few investigator choices.

 Example: Sweet Spot Present